 Eastern Zhou Dynasty

 By about 300 BC, there were only seven big states left.
-By 256 BC, the Zhou emperors lost power, and the only rulers of China were the kings of the seven states.
+Soon after that, in 256 BC, the Zhou emperors lost power, and the only rulers of China were the kings of the seven states.
 These kings fought among themselves until the king of Ch'in, the strongest state, succeeded in making himself emperor and established the Ch'in Dynasty.

 How well did you understand the Zhou Dynasty?
 Take this quiz and see!

 Go on to the Ch'in Dynasty (221-206 BC)